Skip to main content

 });

-This is the agent definition plus a post-processing callback.
 LlmAgent takes a name, a model, a system instruction, and a list of tools.
 The instruction tells the model what to do and how to behave.
-Notice the last line, “If the user hasn’t provided a place name and postcode, ask them for both.”
-This lets the agent handle the conversation naturally rather than requiring arguments upfront.
+Notice the last line: “If the user hasn’t provided a place name and postcode, ask them for both.”
+That lets the agent handle the conversation naturally rather than requiring arguments upfront.

-The afterModelCallback solves an important problem: Google Maps grounding metadata (source URLs, place titles) lives in the structured response, not in the model’s text output.
-The model can’t “see” those URLs to include them itself.
-This callback intercepts the response, extracts any Maps grounding chunks, and appends them as readable text so the user can see exactly where the information came from.
+The afterModelCallback solves a specific problem.
+Google Maps grounding metadata (source URLs, place titles) lives in the structured response, not in the model’s text output.
+The model can’t see those URLs to include them itself.
+This callback intercepts the response, pulls out any Maps grounding chunks, and appends them as readable text so the user sees exactly where the information came from.

-We export the agent as rootAgent, which is what adk run looks for as its entry point.
-We’re using gemini-2.5-flash-lite here: lightweight, fast, and well-suited to a focused task like this.
+We export the agent as rootAgent (that’s what adk run looks for as its entry point).
+We’re using gemini-2.5-flash-lite here: lightweight, fast, and well-suited to a focused, single-turn task.

 Why this works

-It’s tempting to think that “agentic” means complex.
-But this example shows that a single agent with tool access can be remarkably effective when the conditions are right:
+“Agentic” doesn’t have to mean complex.
+This example shows that a single agent with tool access can be remarkably effective when three conditions hold:

 • The task is atomic.
-We’re asking one question and expecting one answer.
-There’s no need for multi-step reasoning or iterative refinement.
+One question, one answer.
+No need for multi-step reasoning or iterative refinement.

 • The tool provides the missing context.
-The LLM is great at synthesis and judgement, but it doesn’t have live data about specific restaurants or shops.
-Google Maps fills that gap perfectly.
+The LLM handles synthesis and judgement well, but it doesn’t carry live data about specific restaurants or shops.
+Google Maps fills that gap.

 • Tool calling is the pattern, not the specific tool.
-We used Google Maps grounding here, but the same approach works with any tool: a database lookup, a weather API, a code interpreter, a search engine.
-The single agent pattern is about giving a model one well-chosen capability and letting it decide when to use it.
-Google Maps just happens to be a particularly clean example.
+We used Google Maps grounding here, but the same shape works with any tool: a database lookup, a weather API, a code interpreter, a search engine.
+Google Maps just happens to be a clean example.

 • ADK handles the plumbing.
 The conversation loop, tool invocation, and response rendering are all managed by ADK.
-We just define the agent and its tools, and adk run does the rest.
+We define the agent and its tools; adk run does the rest.

-This is the sweet spot for the single agent pattern: tasks where a model’s reasoning ability plus one well-chosen tool is enough to produce a grounded, useful result.
+That’s the sweet spot for this pattern: tasks where a model’s reasoning plus one well-chosen tool is enough to produce a grounded, useful result.

 Wrapping up

-The single agent pattern won’t solve every problem, but it solves more than you might think.
-Before reaching for a framework or a multi-agent architecture, consider whether your task really needs that complexity.
+The single agent pattern won’t solve every problem.
+It solves more than you’d expect, though.
+Before reaching for an orchestration framework or a multi-agent architecture, ask whether your task actually needs that machinery.
 Often, one model and one tool is all it takes.

 In upcoming posts, we’ll layer on more sophisticated patterns.
-But every one of them builds on the same idea: give a model the right tools and a clear objective, and let it do its work.
+But every one of them grows from the same root: give a model the right tools and a clear objective, then step back.